utkarsh530/GPUODEBenchmarks/README.md

     $ bash ./run_benchmark.sh -l julia -d cpu -m ode
 ```
 The simulation times will be generated in `data/CPU`.
 Each of the
-workflow approximately takes around 20 minutes to finish.
+workflow takes approximately 20 minutes to finish.

 ## Benchmarking GPU acceleration of SDEs with CPUs

 The SDE solvers in Julia are benchmarked by comparing them to the
 CPU-accelerated simulation.
 This will benchmark the linear SDE with
 three states, as described in the \"Benchmarks and case studies\"
 section.
-To generate simulation times for GPU, do:
+To generate simulation times for GPU, do the following:
 ```bash
     $ bash ./run_benchmark.sh -l julia -d gpu -m sde
 ```
-We can generate the simulation times for CPU accelerated codes through:
+We can generate the simulation times for CPU-accelerated codes through the following:
 ```bash
     $ bash ./run_benchmark.sh -l julia -d cpu -m sde
 ```